 Mt Pisgah is a very popular destination in the southern Willamette valley.
 Located east of Eugene, Oregon at the confluence of the Middle fork and Coast fork of the Willamette river.
 This mountain has a very good trail system that rise from the valley floor to the summit and has multiple well graded trail that lead to its special summit.

-The mountain is encompassed byHoward Buford recreation area. a 2363 acre Lane County park.
+The mountain is encompassed by Howard Buford recreation area. a 2363 acre Lane County park.
 There are three Trail heads 1) Main T.H (West side) A moderately steep 1.4 mile trail leads to the summit 2) North T.H. and 3) east side T.H. are longer approaches offering trail variations as well as Trails friendly to horseback riding.
 At the summit is a bronze memorial to Jed Kesey the son of famous Oregon author Ken Kesey.
-It is also the Home to the MT Pisgah Arboretum.
+It is also the home to the Mount Pisgah Arboretum.
 The arboretum is 209 acres offering up seven miles of riverside as well as hillside trail loops.
 It protects Douglas fir Incense cedar and white oak and 339 species of native plants.
 It holds festivals and events most weekends.

 Getting ThereThe mountain lies only a couple of miles east of interstate 5 giving easy access to the park.
-Coming in from the north on I-5 take exit 189 L.C.C 3oth avenue which connects up with Mcvay road.
+Coming in from the north on I-5 take exit 189 L.C.C 3oth avenue which connects up with McVay road.
 Take a right and going south until you reach traffic signal for thirtieth avenue.
-Take a left crossing over i-5 coming to a four way stop. take a left again travel north for a quarter mile take a left on Franklin Boulevard.
-Follow this south for about a half mile until you come to untersection with Seavey loop road take a left and travel due east two miles east to the entrance to the park.
+Take a left crossing over I-5 coming to a four way stop. take a left again travel north for a quarter mile take a left on Franklin Boulevard.
+Follow this south for about a half mile until you come to intersection with Seavey loop road take a left and travel due east two miles east to the entrance to the park.

-Coming in from the south on I-5 take exit 189 30th avenue exit to a four way stop continue north for quatermile take right on Franklin Boulevard travel south for a half mile until intersection with Seavy loop road. travel due east for two miles until you enter the park.
+Coming in from the south on I-5 take exit 189 30th avenue exit to a four way stop continue north for quater mile take right on Franklin Boulevard travel south for a half mile until intersection with Seavy loop road.
+Travel due east for two miles until you enter the park.